ibexa/documentation-developer/docs/multisite/siteaccess/siteaccess_aware_configuration.md

 !!! note

-    Merge is not recursive.
+    Merge isn't recursive.
 Only second level merge is possible by using `ContextualizerInterface::MERGE_FROM_SECOND_LEVEL` option.

 ### Dedicated mapper object